Handbook of Operating Procedures 9-2010

 1. Selection and Appointment

-1. Departments shall evaluate and recommend the appointment or reappointment of assistant instructors.
+1. Administrative Units, colleges and schools shall evaluate and recommend the appointment or reappointment of Assistant Instructors.

 1. The period of appointment shall not exceed one academic year and shall terminate at the expiration of the stated period of appointment without notification of nonrenewal.

-1. If a department determines that it is to the benefit of the institution, it may nominate an assistant instructor for reappointment.
+1. If an Administrative Unit determines that it is to the benefit of the institution, it may nominate an Assistant Instructor for reappointment.

 1. Notification to candidates for appointment/reappointment should be provided in accordance with the form referred to as "Appointment Information".
 (Refer to Section VIII below.)

-1. All appointments of assistant instructors are subject to approval of the dean of the college or school in which they will deliver instruction, and the Vice Provost and Dean of Graduate Studies.
+1. All appointments of Assistant Instructors are subject to approval of the dean of the college or school in which they will deliver instruction, and the senior vice provost and dean of the Graduate School.

-1. The Executive Vice President and Provost, the Vice Provost and Dean of Graduate Studies, and the dean of each college or school in which assistant instructors are employed shall periodically review the instructional role of assistant instructors and conditions relating to their appointment.
+1. The executive vice president and provost, the senior vice provost and dean of the Graduate School, and the dean of each college or school in which Assistant Instructors are employed shall periodically review the instructional role of Assistant Instructors and conditions relating to their appointment.

-1. No person may be appointed as an assistant instructor for more than fourteen long-session academic semesters.
-Additionally, the total combined period of service as a teaching assistant, graduate research assistant, academic assistant, assistant (graduate), and assistant instructor shall not exceed fourteen long session academic semesters.
-Appointments shall not exceed twenty hours per week during the first two long-session semesters of graduate study at the University and thirty hours per week during subsequent long-session semesters.
-Exceptions may be permitted only upon approval of the Vice Provost and Dean of Graduate Studies.
+1. Appointments shall not exceed an average of twenty hours per week during the first two long terms of graduate study at the university and an average of thirty hours per week during subsequent long terms.
+Exceptions may be permitted only upon approval of the senior vice provost and dean of the Graduate School.

 1. Duties of Assistant Instructors

-1. Assistant instructors may serve as the instructor of record for assigned instructional duties including lecture classes (primarily at the lower-division level), laboratory instruction, instruction of recitation and discussion sections of classes, and other similar instructional activities.
-Approval for an assistant instructor to teach an upper-division course must be obtained from the Vice Provost and Dean of Graduate Studies.
+1. Assistant instructors may serve as the instructor of record for assigned instructional duties including teaching lecture classes at the lower-division level, providing laboratory instruction, leading instruction of recitation and discussion sections of classes, and other similar instructional activities.
+Approval for an Assistant Instructor to teach an upper-division course must be obtained from the senior vice provost and dean of the Graduate School.
+Assistant Instructors may not teach or provide instructional support for graduate-level courses.

-1. Instructional service of an assistant instructor shall be carried out in accordance with a syllabus and other guidelines that have been prepared by and approved by the department.
-All other duties of assistant instructors shall be carried out in accordance with established practices and policies of the department and college/school in which they are appointed.
-The duties assigned to an assistant instructor and the syllabus and guidelines relating to an assistant instructor's instructional duties may be changed at any time deemed appropriate by the department.
+1. Instructional service of an Assistant Instructor shall be carried out in accordance with a syllabus and other guidelines that have been prepared by and approved by the hiring unit.
+All other duties of Assistant Instructors shall be carried out in accordance with established practices and policies of the Administrative Unit and college/school in which they are appointed.
+The duties assigned to an Assistant Instructor and the syllabus and guidelines relating to an Assistant Instructor's instructional duties may be changed at any time deemed appropriate by the hiring Administrative Unit, college or school.

-1. All assistant instructors shall be under assigned supervision of a regular member of the faculty.
-The supervising faculty member shall at the close of each semester file with the department chair a written evaluation of the performance of the assistant instructor.
-This evaluation shall become a permanent part of the assistant instructor's personnel file.
+1. All Assistant Instructors shall be under assigned supervision of a regular member of the faculty.
+The supervising faculty member shall at the close of each semester file with the hiring Unit Administrator a written evaluation of the performance of the Assistant Instructor.
+This evaluation shall become a permanent part of the Assistant Instructor's personnel file.

 1. Other Employment Information

-1. Assistant instructors are subject to The University of Texas System Board of Regents' Rules and Regulations, and the rules of the University, the Graduate School, the college/school, and department in which they hold employment.
-In the performance of their duties they must abide by and adhere to the academic and instructional criteria and policies established by the department in which they render service.
+1. Assistant Instructors are subject to The University of Texas System Board of Regents' Rules and Regulations and the rules of the University, the Graduate School, the college/school, and the Administrative Unit in which they hold employment.
+In the performance of their duties, they must abide by and adhere to the academic and instructional criteria and policies established by the Administrative Unit in which they render service.

 1. to participate in the University Group Insurance Program in accordance with the current eligibility criteria for the program;